 Zach McAllister Contract Information:

-Signed a one-year deal with the Indians in March of 2013.
+Signed a one-year, $2.45 million contract with the Indians in January of 2018, avoiding arbitration.

 To instantly reveal our fantasy analysis of every player – including Zach McAllister – simply subscribe now.

 |Today's Projections||Subscribe now to see Today's projected stats for Zach McAllister|

 |Next 7 Days||Subscribe now to see our Next 7 Days projections for Zach McAllister|

 |Rest Of Season||Subscribe now to see our Rest Of Season projections for Zach McAllister|